awslabs/aws-c-io/README.md

     void (*destroy)(struct aws_event_loop *);

-This function is invoked when the event loop is finished processing and is ready to be cleaned up and deallocated.
+This function is invoked when the event-loop is finished processing and is ready to be cleaned up and deallocated.

     int (*run) (struct aws_event_loop *);

-This function starts the running of the event loop and then immediately returns.
+This function starts the running of the event-loop and then immediately returns.
 This could kick off a thread, or setup some resources to run and receive events in a back channel API.
-For example, you could have an epoll loop that runs in a thread, or you could have an event loop pumped by a system loop such as glib, or libevent etc... and then publish events to your event loop implementation.
+For example, you could have an epoll loop that runs in a thread, or you could have an event-loop pumped by a system loop such as glib, or libevent etc... and then publish events to your event-loop implementation.

     int (*stop) (struct aws_event_loop *,
      void (*on_stopped) (struct aws_event_loop *, void *), void *promise_user_data);

-The stop function signals the event loop to shutdown.
+The stop function signals the event-loop to shutdown.
 This function should not block but it should remove active io handles from the currently monitored or polled set and should begin notifying current subscribers via the on_event callback that the handle was removed._
-Once the event loop has shutdown to a safe state, it should invoke the on_stopped function.
+Once the event-loop has shutdown to a safe state, it should invoke the on_stopped function.

     int (*schedule_task) (struct aws_event_loop *, struct aws_task *task, uint64_t run_at);

 This function schedules a task to run in its task scheduler at the time specified by run_at.
-Each event loop is responsible for implementing a task scheduler.
+Each event-loop is responsible for implementing a task scheduler.
 This function must not block, and must be thread-safe.
 How this is implemented will depend on platform.
 For example, one reasonable implementation is if the call comes from the event-loop's thread, to queue it in the task scheduler directly.
 Otherwise, write to a pipe that the event-loop is listening for events on.
 Upon noticing the write to the pipe, it can read the task from the pipe